jackiebeltran/website/content/_index.md

           parallax: false
   - block: markdown
     content:
-      title: '📚 My Research'
+      title: 'About Me'
       subtitle: ''
       text: |-
-        I focus on investigating the role of the ventral tegmental area utilizing functional magnetic resonance imaging, computational modeling techniques and digital phenotyping.
+        A San Diego Native currently based in New York City.
+My research focuses on investigating the role of the ventral tegmental area utilizing functional magnetic resonance imaging, computational modeling techniques and digital phenotyping.

+        When I'm not in the lab, I enjoy going social dancing, exploring the outdoors, and trying new vegan recipes.

         Please reach out to collaborate 😃
     design: